yqshao/pinnacle/joss/paper.md

 # Acknowledgements

-This work has been supported by the Swedish Research Council (VR), grant 2019-05012.
+This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 949012).
 The authors are thankful for the funding from the Swedish National Strategic e-Science program eSSENCE, STandUP for Energy and BASE (Batteries Sweden).
 The simulations were performed on the resources provided by the Swedish National Infrastructure for Computing (SNIC) at C3SE and PDC.

 We thank A. Laio for reading the manuscript and for providing helpful feedback.
 Y.S. also thanks A. Laio for hosting a research visit at the